Shaw Local

 “We’ve got a lot of newcomers this year, lot of freshmen came in, a lot of transfers and key pieces that came in.
 We’ve got a lot of older guys who know what they’re doing and played a lot of snaps.
 I think we should have a really good team this year.”

-He received a full-ride scholarship from Iowa in December, 2022, as a defensive back two days after decommitting from Eastern Illinois University.
-Hawkeye head coach Kirk Ferentz came to Prouty Gym in January, 2023, to watch Davis play for the then No. 1-ranked Class 2A Tigers basketball team.
+He received a full-ride scholarship from Iowa in December 2022 as a defensive back two days after decommitting from Eastern Illinois University.
+Hawkeyes head coach Kirk Ferentz came to Prouty Gym in January 2023 to watch Davis play for the then No. 1-ranked Class 2A Tigers basketball team.

 Williams also was hampered by injury.
-He sustained a season-ending knee injury in a Week 5 win over Sterling during his senior year in 2023.
-He had already received a scholarship off with the Air Force Academy and signed with the Falcons a few months later after the new year in 2024.
+He suffered a season-ending knee injury in a Week 5 win over Sterling during his senior year in 2023.
+He already had received a scholarship offer from the Air Force Academy and signed with the Falcons a few months later after the new year in 2024.

 Princeton senior Bennett Williams (51) is helped off the field by teammates Payne Miller (75) and Jack May (55) after injuring his knee Friday night.